jatinganhotra/GitExaminer/README.md

 RevertFinder
 ============

-UIUC - Fall 2014 - How often do people revert code?
+How often do people revert code?
 ### Jatin Ganhotra | ganhotr2@illinois.edu | jatin.ganhotra@gmail.com

 There is a diff associated with every commit.
 The diff contains a lot of information such as number of files changed, statistics such as # of additions/deletions to each file, actual changes to every file.